 Automate your helpdesk with Workflows and routing rules

 Create workflows and routing rules to automate your helpdesk and eliminate the risk of human error in your ticketing processes.
 Workflows consist of a specific order of rules that are initiated by trigger events.
 These rules are made up of conditions and actions, and can be arranged to create the most efficient workflow for your business.
+Rules are validated from the bottom of the list to the top, they are not applied cumulatively.
+The highest priority rule whose criteria is most accurately matched on is the rule whose actions are applied.

 Triggers, also called Event Types are events caused by either the system, users, or technicians.
 They initiate and execute the actions of the workflow when the specified conditions are met.
 For example, incoming email containing certain words like "outage" can be automatically turned into a ticket and assigned to a specific technician or ticket queue.